Search Knowledge Base by Keyword

 - Business loan guarantees

-Let’s not forget that you must impute interest expense to the business, and then subsequently pick up interest income on your individual tax return (Form 1040).
+Let’s not forget that you must also impute interest expense to the business, and then subsequently pick up interest income on your individual tax return (Form 1040).
 Issuing a 1099-INT from the business to yourself seems silly, but true!

 However, another situation might arise where you are partnering with someone else, and let’s assume you have all the money for startup funding.
 Recall the golden rule where the person with the gold makes the rules.
 As such, you might want to consider your funding as a loan to the business.
 This allows you to do two things; you can take money out of the business ahead of others as a loan payment (return of capital) and you can execute a personal guarantee from your other partner collateralizing the loan.

 You can also convert your loan into additional equity.
 For example, you are a 50% owner and lend the business $100,000.
 Things are going great; however, the business does not have the cash to pay you back since all the cash is being re-invested back into the business.
 You might have a provision within the loan agreements that allows you to convert the debt into equity.